Carlton Hotel (Atascadero, California)

-During this time, the dilapidation had degenerated into such extent that several local bands would play in the dark and abandoned lobby, and the gold-plated hands of the tower clock were stolen - sometime in the late 1970s.
+During this time, the dilapidation had degenerated into such extent that several local bands would play in the dark and abandoned lobby, and the gold-plated hands of the tower clock were stolen sometime in the late 1970s.

-In 1999, a joint-venture, formed between David Weyrich, David Crabtree and Steve Landaker, purchased the hotel and embarked on a massive renovation project.
-They successfully reopened the facility in 2004.
-The hotel now boasts an artisanal Bakery & Cafe and has plans to open a restaurant in the future.
+In 1999, a joint-venture, formed between David Weyrich, David Crabtree and Steve Landaker, purchased the hotel and embarked on a renovation project.
+They reopened the facility in 2004.

+In 2023, The Carlton was acquired by new owners, who announced they would renovate the hotel.